MCT-master/mct-master.github.io/_posts/2022-12-08-iosifaragiannis-shimmerion.md

 </figure>

 # Sound Synthesis
 The sound synthesis of the instrument was done in Pure Data.
 Specifically, I used “Synth Strings” from the series of “Rich Synthesis Tutorials” by “Really Useful Plugins”.
 I tweaked the patch to fit my needs and work with my selection of analog sensors instead of a MIDI keyboard that was the original controller.
-For the mapping I used Stefano Fasciani’s scalesiglin~ external object.
+For the mapping I used Stefano Fasciani’s "scalesiglin~" external object from his external library "sfalib".

 <figure style="float: none">
    <img src="/assets/image/2022_12_08_iosifaragiannis_shimmerionpatch.jpg" alt="Alternate Text" title="Image Title" width="auto" />